Code of Conduct

 Principles of the Code

-The Code of Conduct applies to all members of the IoIC, whether employed, self-employed, freelance, working in-house or in agencies, however they are associated with the practice of internal communication and employee engagement.
+The Code of Conduct applies to all members of the IoIC, whether employed, self-employed, freelance, working in-house or in agencies, however they are associated with the practice of internal communication.

 The Code of Conduct also applies to our own organisation.
 It applies to everything we do and how we do it.